javascript-tutorial/en.javascript.info/1-js/09-classes/01-class/article.md

 user = new User(""); // Name is too short.
 ```

-Technically, such class declaration works by creating getters and setters in `User.prototype`.
+Technically, this class declaration works by creating getters and setters in `User.prototype`.

 ## Computed names [...]